scottwshaw/Boids/README.md

    [leiningen](http://github.com/technomancy/leiningen).
 The
-   installation instructions on the github page are pretty clear, but basically, you download the script (_not_ git clone), put it somewhere in your path and make it executable, the run <tt>lein self-install</tt>.
+   installation instructions on the github page are pretty clear, but basically, you download the script (_not_ git clone), put it somewhere in your path and make it executable, then run
+    $ <tt>lein self-install</tt>.
 2. Now fork or <tt>git clone</tt> this repository
 3. That's it.
 Follow the usage instructions from there on out